nikitasharma14/Portfolio/_pages/about.md

 ---
-layout: archive
-permalink: /about/
+permalink: /
-title: "Nikita Sharma"
+title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
 author_profile: true
 redirect_from:
   - /about/
+  - /about.html
 ---

 I am a researcher working at the intersection of **Digital Health, Human–Computer Interaction (HCI), Artificial Intelligence, and Behaviour Change**.